 Evaluation of Survival and Success Rates of Dental Implants

 “All of the studies reported…”

 Patient’s overall health and bone quality are essential factors that determine implant survival.

 Besides these, diet, cleaning practices, and habits like smoking, play a vital role in the longevity of the implants.

 The first few weeks are the most important.
 This is the time during which the implant fuses with the bone.
-If you are taking care of all these things, your implant should last you a lifetime.

 Smoking is one of the main reasons for implant failure.
 Nicotine decreases the blood supply to the area where the nutrients and oxygen from the blood are required.

 Even before getting implants, smoking can adversely affect your oral health.
-You will be the given the option of implants only if you are a good candidate.
+You will be given the option of implants only if you are a good candidate.

-No!
-This is one of the biggest myths about dental work.
+No. This is one of the biggest myths about dental work.